zen006598/PocketFlow-Tutorial-Codebase-Knowledge/docs/Click/07_click_exceptions.md

     *   The formatted message is printed to `stderr` using `click.echo()`, respecting color settings from the context.
 5.  **Exit:** After showing the message, Click calls `sys.exit()` with the exception's `exit_code` (usually `1` for general errors, `2` for usage errors).
 This terminates the program and signals the error status to the calling shell or script.

-Here’s a simplified sequence diagram for the `BadParameter` case when a user provides invalid input that fails type conversion:
+Here's a simplified sequence diagram for the `BadParameter` case when a user provides invalid input that fails type conversion:

 ```mermaid
 sequenceDiagram